cj1128/handmade-hero/README.md

 ### Day 47: Vector Lengths

-- Define `LengthSq`, `SquareRoot` to fix diagonal movement problem
+- Define `Length`, `SquareRoot` to fix diagonal movement problem
-- We will *USE* search in t instead of search in p, because the later will have to build the search space and this is a complicated thing to do
+- We will *USE* search in t instead of search in p, because the later will have to build the search space and that is a complicated thing to do
 - Part of new collision detection algorithm

 ### Day 48: Line Segment Intersection Collision